Prosecco. That’s now the official Social Media Day adult beverage.

 You should feel free to do likewise.
 Grab the following graphics from us for sharing, if you wish.
 (You can find them at the end of this post.)

-If you don’t use our supplied images, just be sure to use your own graphics or copyright free photographs.
+If you don’t use our supplied images, just be sure to use your own graphics or copyright-free photographs.
 We want to set a good example, don’t we?

 I would also encourage you to go a step further with your activities.
 What are some of your favorite social media activities (besides lurking)?
 You might:

 Spending a little extra time on Social Media Day engaging with other people, particularly social media professionals, will be both fun and fulfilling.
+And if you take the time to map out what you’re going to do in your social media planner, that will leave more time during the special day to enjoy, engage (and drink!).

-Whether it’s dubbed Social Media Day or Social Media Week, whether it takes place on or near June 30th, these events are opportunities to create and strengthen relationships, and nothing speaks more to heart of what social media does for the world than that.
+Whether it’s dubbed Social Media Day or Social Media Week, whether it takes place on or near June 30th, these events are opportunities to create and strengthen relationships, and nothing speaks more to the heart of what social media does for the world than that.

 All over!
 Virtually any town or city that has a social media club or marketing organization is scheduling at least a meetup, if not a full-blown conference.